-- In a large bowl toss the drummettes with 2 tablespoons of the cayenne pepper sauce, 1 teaspoon of the cider vinegar, the garlic powder, and the ginger.
+- In a large bowl toss the drummettes with 2 tablespoons of the cayenne pepper sauce, 1 teaspoon of the cider vinegar, garlic powder, and ginger.

 - Arrange drummettes on the unheated rack of a broiler pan.
-Broil 4 to 5 inches from the heat 15 to 20 minutes or until chicken is tender and no longer pink, turning once.
-Drizzle chicken with remaining 2 tablespoons cayenne pepper sauce and 1 teaspoon cider vinegar.
+Broil 4 to 5 inches from the heat for 15 to 20 minutes or until chicken is tender and no longer pink, turning once.
+Drizzle chicken with the remaining 2 tablespoons of cayenne pepper sauce and 1 teaspoon cider vinegar.

 - Meanwhile, in a small bowl combine sour cream, blue cheese, green onion, white wine vinegar, lemon juice, and sugar.
 Serve dressing with chicken drummettes and carrot and celery sticks.